rymaju/c4c-express-internal-backend/api.md

 For endpoints that require a request body, we attach it to our request in the form of JSON.

-For endpoints that require authorization, we attach our JWT to the request header `Authorization` in the form `Bearer: {token}`
+For endpoints that require authorization, we attach our JWT to the request header `Authorization` in the form `Bearer {token}`

 # API Endpoints